Turkestan cockroach: US introduction

 The Turkestan cockroach was first noticed in the US in 1978, around the former Sharpe Army Depot in California, followed shortly after by appearances at Fort Bliss in Texas and several other military bases.
-Researchers believe the species arrived on military equipment returning from central Asia, perhaps Afghanistan.
-Since then the species has been rapidly replacing the common oriental cockroach (Blatta orientalis) in urban areas of the southwestern US “as the most important peri-domestic species”, with advantages of laying more eggs and maturing more quickly than the oriental cockroach.
+Researchers believe the species arrived on military equipment returning from Central Asia, perhaps Afghanistan.
+Since then the species has been rapidly replacing the common oriental cockroach (Blatta orientalis) in urban areas of the Southwestern United States “as the most important peri-domestic species”, with advantages of laying more eggs and maturing more quickly than the oriental cockroach.
 “They typically inhabit in-ground containers such as water meter, irrigation, and electrical boxes, raises of concrete, cracks and crevices, and hollow block walls.”
 They are well established in the Southwest and parts of the Southeast, and have been reported in the Northeast.
 It has become established in California.

 Uses

 Pet food

 In the US, Turkestan cockroaches are sometimes kept to feed to pet reptiles and other insectivores, chosen partly because they can't climb smooth surfaces and don't burrow.
 Cockroaches have been replacing crickets, the most popular feeder insect for decades, due to the cricket's noise, odor, short lifespan, and expense.
 Turkestan cockroaches are a popular choice of species, and are readily available for sale over the Internet, which may hasten their spread to new habitats.

 Although reliable information on specific dietary requirements of insectivores is scant, Turkestan cockroaches provide a high-protein, low fat nutrition composition similar to crickets, more so than mealworms or superworm larvae provide.
 The gut contents of the cockroach, depending on its diet, may provide essential nutrients unavailable from a cockroach with an empty gut.